jakubDoka/metaflow-old/README.md

 #### Macro limitations

 Making order of compilation matter nowadays is kind of deprecated.
 In contradiction, we need it to make the metaprogramming features possible.
 To solve this issue, metaflow makes interesting use of `break` keyword.
 When you put a `break` at the top level, items after the `break` will be invisible to items before `break`, which allows compiler to fully analyze code in chunks.
 This allows you to define multiple macros that depend on each other in a single file, as if the order of definition mattered.
 On the other hand there are cases where you don't need this at all and actually want functions to have cyclic dependency.
-As long as there is no `break` in-between two items, they see each other.
-The break is useful because macro can access more complex information about input, otherwise it would only be able to access ast.
+As long as there is no `break` in-between two items, within same file, they see each other.
+The break is useful because macro can access more complex information about input, otherwise it would only be able to access ast at most.

 ## Documentation